EnvisionDoc/iam/system/managing_organization.md

 4. Store this password in safety and click **Confirm**.

-## Define the access permissions to specific resources.
+## Assigning Application to an Organization
+You can assign application to an organization in the following approaches:

 1. In the EnOS console, click **Management > Organization** from the left navigation panel.
 2. Click ![Image](../media/authorize.png) of the organization to be updated.
-3. In the **Application Authorization** page, select the application to be assgin to this organization.
+3. In the **Application Authorization** page, select the applications to be assigned to this organization.
-  **Note**: application that created in app management by among all organization.
+  **Note**: You can select the applications created by all organizations under this EnOS cloud .
-4. Click **Save** on the up-right corner to assign the permission
+4. Click **Save** on the up-right corner to assign the permission.